isbees/File-Sorter/README.md

 # File Sorting Script in Python

 Simple script to use on your own files.
+This will sort any given directory of loose files that aren't in folders and create a place for them.

 I use it on my downloads folder but if you want to run it on your own folder or want to edit the folder options